Published April 5, 2022

 • Blurred vision

-Those are all things that might cause someone to have some serious concerns about the condition of their eyes and if they should get a cancer screening while they are at it.
-However, dry eyes are a less common symptom.
-Someone with dry eyes might consider purchasing eye drops to help alleviate the problem for a time.
+Someone with dry eyes may consider purchasing eye drops to help alleviate the issue temporarily.
 Additionally, they might want to focus some of their energy and efforts on making sure they get away from screens whenever possible.
-It is a simple fact that a lot of screen time can adversely impact one’s eyes.
+It is a simple fact that excessive screen time can have an adverse impact on one’s eyes.

 Alternative Causes Of Watery Eyes